-- 1) Weekly star of the week celebrated in celebration assembly each Friday this is often linked to reading or literacy. - 2) Ongoing opportunities to partake in 'Battle of the Books' competition 12 books and reviews shared over the course of each school year. - 3) Reading Miles incentive scheme designed to help pupils 'read around the world'. - 4) Annual celebration of 'World Book Day' dressing up, fun activities such as "the masked reader" and a whole celebration of reading in all its guises. - 5) Summer Reading Challenge St Mary's promotes this each year in conjunction with Oldham Library Service - 6) Grand Spelling tests / rewards each half term, celebrated in assemblies

-- 7) Regular opportunities to read in whole-school worship, to lead worship and read prayers and readings from the Bible.
-Chances to link drama and reading in class-led assemblies and services throughout the year. - 8) Annual Scholastic Book Fair -visits school at least once a year and is run over the course of an entire week.
+- An annual 'Reading Evening' held for new parents to help them understand how we teach reading skills at St Mary's.
+This is held early in the Autumn Term. - Weekly star of the week celebrated in celebration assembly each Friday this is often linked to reading or literacy. - Ongoing opportunities to partake in 'Battle of the Books' competition 12 books and reviews shared over the course of each school year. - Annual celebration of 'World Book Day' dressing up, fun activities such as "the masked reader" and a whole school celebration of reading in all its guises. - Summer Reading Challenge St Mary's promotes this each year in conjunction with Oldham Library Service - Grand Spelling tests / rewards each half term, celebrated in assemblies - Regular opportunities to read in whole-school worship, to lead worship and read prayers and readings from the Bible.
+Chances to link drama and reading in class-led assemblies and services throughout the year. - Annual Scholastic Book Fair -visits school at least once a year and is run over the course of an entire week.